WerkuB/Demo_repo/readme.md

  This is my test repo
- and I am trying to lean git and github for my alx journey
+ and I am trying to learn git and github for my alx journey